chenna-2512/Employeeuserlist/README.md

 To run the frontend, navigate to your project folder using `cd your-project-folder`, then install dependencies if they are not already installed by running `npm install`.
 Once the dependencies are installed, start the development server using `npm run dev`, which will launch your React app (likely powered by Vite) on a local server, typically at `http://localhost:5173/`.
 Open this URL in your browser to view the application.
 Let me know if you run into any issues! 🚀
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+🚀 Employee User List - A React-based user management app with pagination, edit, and delete functionality.
+Live at employeeuserlist.vercel.app 🌍✨

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh